 to the SPase I cleavage site.
 See also

-— Does SignalP predict TAT (Twin-arginine translocation) signal peptides?
+— Does SignalP predict Tat (Twin-arginine translocation) signal peptides?

-an alternative translocon (TatABC), have a special motif containing two
+have a special motif, usually containing two

-Arginines in the n-region.
+Arginines, in the n-region.
 Additionally, they are in general longer and less

-— What are signal anchors?
+— What about Tat/SPII signal peptides?